Graduate Department of

 This degree offers theoretical and practical training in the investigation and management of cultural heritage.
 It is aimed at both those who wish to study museum practices and cultural heritage as an academic subject and those who wish to obtain employment in museums and other cultural heritage agencies.
 The MA provides students with the necessary research, conceptual, and analytical skills needed to fill the demand for qualified museum and cultural heritage professionals and to provide a solid academic foundation for advanced research.

-The program requires forty-two credit hours: nine hours of required core courses, fifteen hours in Art History, six hours in Museum and Cultural Heritage electives (that may be taken outside the department), and twelve hours of internship, including a capstone project.
+The program requires thirty-six credit hours: twelve hours of required core courses, six to nine hours in Art History courses (depending on the track), six hours in Museum and Cultural Heritage electives (that may be taken outside the department), six to nine hours of internship (depending on track), and a three-credit capstone project.
 Students acquire expertise in a major area by taking three of their five Art History courses in a single field of study.
 Students are required to demonstrate proficiency in one foreign language.

 A minimum grade of "B–" is necessary for courses to be counted toward fulfillment of these credits.